 Launched by the Ministry for Technology Innovation and Digitalisation, the Digital Solidarity Platform is where you can find digital courses, tools and resources provided by businesses and associations free of charge.

 The Connected Lithuania project is working to get all of Lithuania online through digital skills programmes delivered through their public libraries.
 It has compiled a list of independent digital skills resources to continue to learn during this period.
+The project was presented at the 4th webinar with the digital skills and jobs community.

 Supported by the National Coalition, SIMBIOZA NVO is providing a chat line which connects older adults with random callers to reduce the loneliness and isolation during the crisis.